 - If you’re out exercising please take extra care if you’re by water.
 Watch our short video to find out what to do (and what not to do) if your dog enters the water

-- Ensure your DIY efforts don't go up in flames this spring by sparing a thought for fire safety and visiting the DIY and garden safety page
+- Ensure your DIY efforts don't go up in flames this spring by sparing a thought for fire safety

 - If you're lighting up the coals in your garden, remember to keep barbecues well away from trees, buildings and fences.
-Visit the barbecue safety page for more information

 - Watch our short video to find out the devastating impact that deliberate fires can have